dwsimkins/110-fall2018/README.md

 The schedule of topics, readings, and exercises can be found in the [Schedule.md](Schedule.md) file.
 Materials for in-class exercises can be found in the Github folder for that week's class.
 It is your responsibility to check the schedule for each week's readings.
 You will find the in-class exercises very challenging if you do not complete the readings and/or tutorials for that week.

 ## Attendance
 Because much of the class revolves around in-class exercises, attendance is critical.
-If you miss a class, you should check Github and/or Slack for information on the exercise, and complete it on your own time.
+If you miss a class, you should check Github and/or Discord for information on the exercise, and complete it on your own time.
 If you know you'll be missing a class due to a conflict please let me know, so I can make sure you have the materials for the exercise.
-While I do not give a grade for attendance, missing a class where there's a quiz will result in a zero on the quiz, and missing a class where there's an exercise, if you haven't completed the work in advance, results in a zero on the exercise.
+While I do not give a grade for attendance, missing a class where there's a quiz will result in a zero on the quiz.
+Missing a class where there's an exercise, if you haven't completed the work in advance, results in a zero on the exercise.

 ## Assignments & Grading
 These are brief descriptions of each of the assignments.
 Follow the links to see more detailed information.